vmware-tanzu/tanzu-dev-portal/content/tv/tanzu-tuesdays/0078/index.md

 ---

-Sébastien will share the new features of this long-awaited Spring Native 0.11 release, like the new Ahead-Of-Time engine, the reduced memory footprint, and the improvement on compatiblity side.
+Sébastien will share the new features of this long-awaited Spring Native 0.11 release, like the new Ahead-Of-Time engine, the reduced memory footprint, and the improvement on compatibility side.
 It will also be an opportunity to share more about the next steps for the General Availability of GraalVM native support for Spring Boot.